petermr/CEVOpen/dictionary/activity/ActivityDictionaryDescription.md

-A dictionary of **the names of 438** essential oil or constituent compound biochemical and/or biological activities, **340** of which resolved to wikidata IDs.
+A dictionary of **438** essential oil or constituent compound biochemical and/or biological activities, **340** of which resolved to wikidata IDs, and **336** with descriptions of 250 characters or less.